Printer access control

 /opt/thinlinc/etc/sessionreconnect.d

 The first symlink makes sure tl-limit-printers is run when sessions are started.
 The second makes sure it is run at reconnects to existing sessions.
-More details about the session startup can be found in Customizing the User’s Session.
+More details about the session startup can be found in Customizing the user’s session.

 Note

-After creating the symlinks, try connecting to your ThinLinc cluster with a ThinLinc Client and bring up an application that lists the available printers.
+After creating the symlinks, try connecting to your ThinLinc cluster with a ThinLinc client and bring up an application that lists the available printers.
 The list of printers should now be limited according to configuration.

 Note

 The printer list limitation doesn’t work for applications that use the deprecated “cupsGetPrinters” library call.
 This means that older applications might show the whole list of printers.
-The access control are still enforced, which means that even if a disallowed printer is shown in the list of printers, users can’t submit jobs to it.
+The access control is still enforced, which means that even if a disallowed printer is shown in the list of printers, users can’t submit jobs to it.

 Most applications in a modern Linux distribution doesn’t have this problem.

-Configuration of the printer access control feature is mostly a matter of using tlwebadm (see The Locations Module for details) to add the hardware address of all terminals as well as information about where they are located and which printers are to be available for each location.
+Configuration of the printer access control feature is mostly a matter of using tlwebadm (see The locations module for details) to add the hardware address of all terminals as well as information about where they are located and which printers are to be available for each location.

-When a client reports a hardware address that is not present in the database of terminals, or when no hardware address is reported, the default behaviour is to disallow access to all printers, rendering an empty printer list for the user.
+When a client reports a hardware address that is not present in the database of terminals, or when no hardware address is reported, the default behavior is to disallow access to all printers, rendering an empty printer list for the user.

 There is however a way to give even unknown terminals access to one or more printers — define a special location and enable the Use for unknown terminals switch.
 Then add the printers that should be available for the unknown terminals.